pantheon-systems/documentation/source/content/drush-versions.md

 ## Available Drush Versions

-Pantheon currently supports Drush versions 8, 9, and 10.
+Pantheon currently supports Drush versions 8, 10, and 11.

-Drush 8 is the preferred version of Drush to use with Drupal 8 sites that are managed by Composer.
-Visit the [Build Tools Workflow](/guides/build-tools/) for information on how to use Composer to manage Drupal sites on Pantheon, or the [Convert to Composer](/guides/composer-convert) guide to convert the site to Composer-managed.
+Drush 8 is the preferred version of Drush to use with Drupal 8 sites that are not managed by Composer.
+For sites that are managed by Composer, a [site-local installation](#site-local-drush-usage) of Drush is recommended.

-Drush 8 should also be used for Drupal 8 sites that are not managed by Composer, or that use modules that provide additional Drush 8 commands.
+We recommend managing your site through Composer.
+Visit the [Build Tools Workflow](/guides/build-tools/) for information on how to use Composer to manage Drupal sites on Pantheon, or the [Convert to Composer](/guides/composer-convert) guide to convert an existing site to a Composer-managed site.

 ## Verify Current Drush Version